harrypmdev/help-me-pest-control-website/README.md

     - An interactive section in which your pest concern can be inputted and an approximate price will be generated according to how much your issue is likely to cost.

 ## Testing

+###  Feature testing on mobile screen size

+The site has been tested on mobile, tablet, and laptop/PC screen sizes.

 ### Validator Testing